 Startups across the plant-based industry are experimenting with new ingredients derived from mushrooms, algae and even air.
 Legumes are also a popular choice, particularly those that have been underutilized (or not utilized at all) in the past.
 And, of course, there is the tech-heavy, somewhat controversial area of cellular agriculture—the so-called “cultivated meat” category. 🧪

 The plant-based industry is giddy at the prospect of unleashing these proteins on the world in a wave of new alternative meat and dairy products.
-The news outlets are buzzing with headlines about the groundbreaking sale of the first consumer cultivated meat product. 🐔 But in the midst of the excitement, the movement is missing an important fact.
+The news outlets are buzzing with headlines about the groundbreaking sale of the first consumer cultivated meat product. 🐔 But, amid the excitement, the movement is missing an important fact.

 For the average consumer—and even the savvy young demographic—something like cultivated meat isn’t a big deal.
 In fact, it can be sort of off-putting.

 The people who eat plant-based food 🌿 right now lean toward actual food: nuts, beans, lentils and chickpeas.
 Young people do consume quite a lot of plant-based milk and are bigger on alt protein products than those in the older demographic, but the general population of consumers isn’t rushing off to try the latest bacon made from mycelium. 🍄